World Chefs: Noma co-founder hopes to forage in Hong Kong

-HONG KONG (Reuters) - Chef Mads Refslund, co-founder of Noma - long rated the world’s top restaurant - and an early proponent of the foraging movement, looks forward to getting a sense of the lay of the land and forage in Hong Kong when he visits there next month.
+HONG KONG, May 28 (Reuters) - Chef Mads Refslund, co-founder of Noma - long rated the world’s top restaurant - and an early proponent of the foraging movement, looks forward to getting a sense of the lay of the land and forage in Hong Kong when he visits there next month.

 “I would love to have the opportunity to go foraging in Hong Kong, but the climate is quite different to that of New York and Denmark.
 I would need a local guide who has knowledge of the local plants, mushrooms,” the 36-year-old chef told Reuters.